 This simple reference guide is designed to ensure the consistency of Goshen College communications and to help protect the integrity of the college’s brand and visual identity.
 Every logo, font, color associated with the college name helps define it.
 That’s why graphic standards are so important.

 We’re providing a selection of Goshen College logos for you to download and use.
 You can find additional logos (in more colors and with our brand tagline) on the Offices Drive in the “GC logos and Visual ID” folder.
-If you have a more specific logo need, or if you have any questions, please fill out the logo request form and we will help you out.

 Writing style guide

-The Communications and Marketing Office has developed a writing style guide for the campus to use and follow for consistency in capitalization, punctuation, use of professional titles, and other questions that arise almost every day as we write our emails, letters, brochure copy, and other materials aimed at public consumption.
+The communications and marketing office has developed a writing style guide for the campus to use and follow for consistency in capitalization, punctuation, use of professional titles and other questions that arise almost every day as we write our emails, letters, brochure copy and other materials aimed at public consumption.
 The guide is based largely on the Associated Press Stylebook.
 It is not intended to replace other writing style guides — such as Chicago, MLA or APA — often specified for academic papers, non-GC periodicals and other publishing venues.